 This event was widely-reported (and believed) in the British nations as many soldiers confirmed the angelic intervention.
 Articles and books were written about this angelic intervention.
 There is no question the soldiers and officers who were there believed that it occurred.
 As time passed (and as atheistic evolution permeated world cultures), the account has been written off as hysteria or some kind of mass delusion.
 However, all the detractors have one thing in common: They weren’t there and they didn’t see the events.
 The detractors did not want to believe it happened, so they “wrote it off.”
 What did the Military Heritage article conclude?
 It closes with these words; “the men who told these stories…were tough, experienced soldiers…And a great many of them saw identical sights at different times and in different places…Maybe it was, after all, merely mass hysteria.
 But maybe it wasn’t.”

-I could not find the article from Military Heritage on the internet, although I found one reference to it (see “references” in first link).
-I’ve also included other links about this angelic intervention.
-The Wikipedia account (second link), parroting the evolution-based political-correctness of our time, discounts the event.
-Another (third link), from a British publication, affirms the event and reports a second angelic intervention occurred on the side of the Allies in World War I (a mysterious charge of “the white cavalry” which German bullets could not kill).
+I could not find the article from Military Heritage on the internet, but I’ve included other links about this angelic intervention.
+The Wikipedia account (first link), parroting the evolution-based political-correctness of our time, discounts the event.
+Another (second link), from a British publication, affirms the event and reports a second angelic intervention occurred on the side of the Allies in World War I (a mysterious charge of “the white cavalry” which German bullets could not kill).

 Personally, I think the event happened just as the eye-witnesses saw it occur.
 Readers of my books know that the British are the modern tribe of Ephraim who became the “company of nations” prophesied to exist in the latter days of our age (Genesis 48:14-20), and the USA was founded as the single great nation of Manasseh (the brother tribe to Ephraim).
 When the British and American nations still had faith in God in their cultures (and governments), God blessed them with national greatness, prosperity and victory in warfare.
 This was a fulfillment of the “birthright” promise given by God to Abraham’s descendants, and later, to the tribes of Ephraim and Manasseh (the sons of Joseph).
 In the angelic intervention, God was simply keeping his promise to bless the tribes of Ephraim and Manasseh over the millennia.
 In World War II, the weather cleared just long enough for the Allies to mount the D-Day invasion, much to the surprise of the Nazi forces.
 In the movie, Patton, prayer is depicted as causing a clearing of the skies so allied air forces could rescue a cut-off American force in Bastogne.
 The Creator God is real, whether modern mankind wishes to acknowledge it or not.
 Indeed, modern faithlessness was even prophesied.
 Revelation 12:9 prophesies that mankind in the latter days would be very “deceived,” and Luke 18:8 prophesies that mankind would have scarcely had any faith left in the latter days.
 Today, the British and American nations and the rest of the western world have largely abandoned their Christian faith and turned to open sinfulness in their societies.
 What has been the result?
 First the British Empire fell apart and now the American “Empire” is starting to implode on the world scene.
 Nations as divinely-blessed as the UK and USA cannot turn their backs on the Creator who gave them their national blessings without eventual severe consequences.
 As the financial systems of the British and American nations weaken and buckle in the current global crisis, these divine blessings are in the process of being withdrawn.
 National repentance is the only real solution to this problem.